the-frey/the-frey.github.com/_posts/2018-03-04-lambda-architecture-vs-the-databse-inside-out.md

 Either way, here are some thoughts based on the notes that I scribbled.

 A lot of it has to do with two broad trends in architecture, and particularly high-volume data architecture.
-I may call it something different, but we're I suppose talking about the Lambda vs Kappa[1] patterns in some way, shape or form.
+I may call it something different, but we're I suppose talking about the Lambda[1] vs Kappa[2] patterns in some way, shape or form.

 In this blogpost, I'll generally refer to the _Kappa_ pattern as _The Database Inside Out_, chiefly so I can contrast with the model of an abstract computer program.